Audi S7 Sportback hatchback review

 "The Audi S7 Sportback offers huge performance in a practical hatchback package, but the cheaper S6 is just as good"

 Hatchback, Sportback – call it what you will.
 But two things are undeniable about the Audi S7 Sportback: it’s eye-catching and very fast.

-Power used to come from a potent 4.0-litre twin-turbocharged V8, but for 2019 it's been replaced by a clever diesel mild-hybrid setup with 344bhp and 700Nm of torque.
+The old S6 had a potent 4.0-litre twin-turbocharged V8 petrol engine but in this latest model it's been replaced by a clever diesel mild-hybrid setup with 339bhp and 700Nm of torque.
 It's channelled to all four wheels via an eight-speed automatic gearbox.
 Straight-line speed and grip are both impressive but there's little about the engine or handling to truly thrill driving enthusiasts.
 It's steering lacks feedback, but optional four-wheel steering does at least make the Audi S7 feel agile, with less propensity to understeer than older S models.

 The S7 is at least as comfortable, well equipped and spacious as you'd expect, making it a relaxing grand tourer.
 However, the considerably cheaper, more practical Audi S6 is just as fast, so you'll need to really love the shape of the S7 to justify its higher cost.